Brian Milne

-Brian Fitzsimons Milne (born January 7, 1973 in Waterford, Pennsylvania) is a former American football fullback in the National Football League.
-Being drafted in the fourth round of the 1996 NFL Draft by the Indianapolis Colts.
-He was placed on waivers before the season started, later to be claimed by the Cincinnati Bengals where he saw little action carrying the ball, logging only 125 yards and 4 touchdowns over 4 seasons in Cincinnati.
-He was then released by the Bengals and picked up by the Seattle Seahawks.
+Brian Fitzsimons Milne (born January 7, 1973) is an American former professional football player who was a fullback in the National Football League (NFL).
+He was drafted in the fourth round of the 1996 NFL draft by the Indianapolis Colts.
+He was waived before the season started and claimed by the Cincinnati Bengals where he played for four seasons.
+He also played for the Seattle Seahawks and the New Orleans Saints.

+Biography

-He last played for the New Orleans Saints with whom he was a part of play in the 2000 wild card playoff game against the St. Louis Rams, in which Milne recovered the muffed punt off Az-Zahir Hakim with less than 2 minutes left to help the Saints record their first ever playoff win.
+Milne last played for the New Orleans Saints with whom he was a part of play in the 2000 wild card playoff game against the St. Louis Rams, in which Milne recovered the muffed punt off Az-Zahir Hakim with less than 2 minutes left to help the Saints record their first ever playoff win.
 Saints announcer Jim Henderson made the call:

 Milne had a career at Penn State University, where Head Coach Joe Paterno held a scholarship for Milne as he recovered from cancer treatments as a teenager.
 As a member of the Nittany Lions in early November 1994 at Illinois, he scored three touchdowns (including the game-winner) in a Penn State victory under Paterno.
 Penn State went on to beat Oregon in the Rose Bowl to become the first Big Ten team to earn a 12-0 record, finishing second in the polls.

 While at Penn State, Milne was also a member of the track & field team.
 He was a national class discus thrower.
 Milne threw the 2k discus over 63m/207' for an American Junior Record.